Tag: bread

 Directions:

-Recipe submitted by Sandra, West Point, NE.
+Recipe submitted by Joleen, West Point, NE.

 Recipe prepared by Sarah Shilhavy and photographed by Jeremiah Shilhavy.